JuggleClouds/JinnAI/README.md

-# 🧞‍♂️ JINN - The Wish-Driven Cloud Orchestrator
+# 🧞‍♂️ JINNAI - The Wish-Driven Cloud Orchestrator

 ![Jinn logo](./images/jinn.png)
 *“Your wish is my deployment…”*